softcite/software_mentions_client/Readme.md

 > python3 software_mention_client.py --repo-in /mnt/data/biblio/pmc_oa_dir/ --config ./my_config.json

-### Processing a collection of PDF harvested by biblio-glutton-harvester stored locally
+### Processing a collection of PDF harvested by biblio-glutton-harvester

-[biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) creates a collection manifest as a LMDB database to keep track of the harvesting of large collection of files.
+[biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder) creates a collection manifest as a LMDB database to keep track of the harvesting of large collection of files.
 Storage of the resource can be located on a local file system or on a AWS S3 storage.
-The `software-mention` client can use the local data repository produced by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and in particular its collection manifest to process these harvested documents.
+The `software-mention` client will use the collection manifest to process these harvested documents.

 * locally: